-In the interval since FY1997-the most recent fiscal year that all regular appropriations bills were completed on time-CRs have been enacted on average almost six times per fiscal year.
+After FY1997-the most recent fiscal year that all regular appropriations bills were enacted before the start of the new fiscal year-an average of at least five CRs were signed into law for each fiscal year before the appropriations process was completed for that year.
 During this period, CRs provided funding for an average of almost five months each fiscal year.
-For further information, see Table 2 and Figure 1.